Bus Topology in Networking: Simple Yet Foundational

 - 3 min read

 In the world of computer networking, the way devices are connected significantly impacts communication speed, reliability, and performance.
 One such foundational network structure is the Bus Topology.
-Though considered basic and somewhat outdated today, it remains an important concept, especially for beginners learning the fundamentals of networking.

 What is Bus Topology?

 Bus topology is a network configuration where all devices (nodes) are connected to a single central cable known as the bus or backbone.
 This cable acts as a shared communication medium that carries data between devices.

 When a device sends a signal, the data travels in both directions along the bus until it reaches the intended recipient.
 This linear configuration resembles a bus route with various stops (devices) along a single path, hence the name.

 How Bus Topology Works